curtp/flex_edge_rpg/FlexEdge.md

    **Examples**: Sword, Dice, Good Luck Charm, Knife

 6. Set the character's health to 5.

+### SAMPLE CHARACTER

+- **Name:** Elaran
+- **Role**: Ranger
+- **Species**: Elf
+- **Health**: 5
+- **Skills**:
+  - Archery: 2
+  - Survival: 1
+  - Stealth: 1
+  - Tracking: 1
+- **Equipment**:
+  - Longbow
+  - Quiver of Arrows
+  - Hunting Knife
+  - Cloak of Elvenkind (+1 Edge Die when Hiding/Sneaking)

+**Character Description**:
+Elaran is an Elf Ranger known for their exceptional skills in archery and survival.
+They are adept at moving silently through the forest, tracking prey and enemies alike, and living off the land.
+Elaran carries a finely crafted longbow and a quiver of arrows, always ready to defend their homeland or hunt for food.
+Their Hunting Knife is useful for close combat and practical tasks, while their Cloak of Elvenkind helps them blend into their surroundings, providing an additional edge die for stealth-related tasks.

 ### ADVANCEMENT
 Add 1 to an existing skill (maximum of 3) or pick a new skill which